zhishuailiu/zhishuailiu.github.io/_pages/about.md

 # Student Mentoring
-- Cheng Tang: previous undergraduate student at Tsinghua University, now phd candidate at University of Illinois Urbana-Champaign.
+- Cheng Tang: Previous undergraduate student at Tsinghua University, now phd candidate at University of Illinois Urbana-Champaign.
 Our [work](https://arxiv.org/pdf/2411.18612?) received the Dean’s Award—the highest academic honor awarded by Zhili College at Tsinghua University.
 - Yiting He: Undergraduate student at University of Science and Technology of China (USTC).
-Our [work](https://openreview.net/pdf?id=pJdMOKqdSV) reveived the Outstanding Graduation Thesis awarded by USTC.
+Our [work](https://openreview.net/pdf?id=pJdMOKqdSV) received the Outstanding Graduation Thesis awarded by USTC.

 # Teaching Experience